-- A minimum of 3 (open or closed) trade lines (excluding authorized user, chargeoff, collections, judgment, repossession, foreclosure, bankruptcy, credit counseling trades and trade lines for which a payment has never been made (i.e. deferred student loan)) reporting for a minimum of 12 months each - Two FICO scores - If the borrower has a previous foreclosure, deed-in-lieu, short-sale, charge-off of mortgage, restructured mortgage, property tax forfeiture or bankruptcy, the following additional requirements apply: - The following waiting periods apply: - " Previous foreclosure: Must be a minimum of 7 years since completion date - " Previous deed-in-lieu, short-sale, charge-off of mortgage, restructured mortgage or property tax forfeiture: Must be a minimum of 4 years since completion date - " Previous bankruptcy: Must be a minimum of 4 years since discharge - " Previous multiple bankruptcies: Must be a minimum of 5 years since discharge of the most recent bankruptcy filing - Note: Timeshare accounts should be treated as installment debts (and not as a mortgage debt) regardless of how it is reported on the credit report.
-The waiting periods noted above do not apply to timeshare accounts. - Must have re-established credit after discharge (similar to above 3 trade lines rule except 24 months and no delinquencies are required) - If the borrower had previous credit counseling, credit must be re-established following completion (similar to above 3 trade lines rule except 24 months and no delinquencies are required)
+- A minimum of 3 (open or closed) trade lines (excluding authorized user (except as noted Section 3.5.5.2), charge-off, collections, judgment, repossession, foreclosure, bankruptcy, credit counseling trades and trade lines for which a payment has never been made (i.e., deferred student loan)) reporting for a minimum of 12 months each - Two FICO scores - If the borrower has a previous foreclosure, deed-in-lieu, short-sale, charge-off of mortgage, restructured mortgage, property tax forfeiture or bankruptcy, the following additional requirements apply: - The following waiting periods apply: - " Previous foreclosure (or foreclosure included in bankruptcy): Must be a minimum of 7 years since completion date - " Previous deed-in-lieu, short-sale, charge-off of mortgage, restructured mortgage or property tax forfeiture: Must be a minimum of 4 years since completion date - " Previous bankruptcy: Must be a minimum of 4 years since discharge - " Previous multiple bankruptcies: Must be a minimum of 5 years since discharge of the most recent bankruptcy filing

+Note: Timeshare accounts should be treated as installment debts (and not as a mortgage debt) regardless of how it is reported on the credit report.
+The waiting periods noted above do not apply to timeshare accounts.

+- Must have re-established credit after discharge (similar to above 3 trade lines rule except 24 months and no delinquencies are required) - If the borrower had previous credit counseling, credit must be re-established following completion (similar to above 3 trade lines rule except 24 months and no delinquencies are required)